Mumonkan Koans - Introduction

 back to content

-Box five: How to find a Koan of Mummonkan
+Box five: How to find a Koan of Mumonkan?

 There're several ways to find a Koan you're interested in.

-Therefore Japanes Names of Masters are used in our list of Koans.
+Therefore Japanes Names of Masters and places are used in the list of Koans.

-The Chinese names and an English translation of the Chinese Text will be given for the extended versions Mummons Koans. (under construction).
+The Chinese names and an English translations of the full Koan-text can be found at the extended versions of each of Mumons Koans.

 back to content